FullStack-Engineering/AI-grading-client-v2/README.md

 3. Copy the name of the tech/skill to be evaluated:

->> React, .NET, Node, PHP - Laravel, Java, Python, Ruby, Angular
+>> React, .NET, Node, PHP - Laravel, Java, Ruby, Angular

 4. Take into account the Seniority of the candidadate based on the recruiters assessment and position: